 This recipe for Rhubarb Muffins is a classic.
 Made with brown sugar and lots of diced rhubarb, these tart and sweet muffins are a winner for breakfast, dessert, or anything in between.
+Do you love the taste of sweet, tangy, and juicy rhubarb in your sweets?
+If your answer is yes, then you’re in for a treat.

 Every once in a while I come across a recipe and I wonder to myself, “Why have I not shared this recipe sooner?”
 That’s the case with these Rhubarb Muffins.
 This recipe dates back over 20 years.
 I used to work at a small cafe in my hometown back when I was just a teen and these muffins were on the menu.